tenzir/tenzir/web/docs/understand/pipelines.md

 Other expression elements, such as [extractors](expressions#extractors), also occur in other operators.

-Historically, the VAST language only supported providing expressions.
+Historically, the Tenzir language only supported providing expressions.
 But the strong demand for reshaping and analytic workloads made the language evolve to include dataflow semantics.

 ## Connectors and Formats

-VAST has two low-level abstractions to integrate with the rest of the world:
+Tenzir has two low-level abstractions to integrate with the rest of the world:

 - [Connector](connectors/README.md): performs low-level I/O to exchange data
   with a resource.
 A connector provides a *loader* to acquire raw bytes, and/or